 The solution could also be reusable but must be placed in containers suitable for chemicals.

 - Always pay close attention

-- He always wears glasses and gloves.
+- Always wear glasses and gloves.

 Personally doing things at home is a personal pleasure but remember that the comparison you have to do with the same object or similar made by a professional.